quinaroonie/quin-25/README.md

 vocstartsoft:~/workspace/lecture-19-unittests-review (master) $
 ```

-## Write more tests and fix the buggy code!
+## Write the remaining tests and fix the buggy code! (update!)

 Look at function `get_chatbot_response` inside `functions.py`.

-It's a buggy function that I slapped together real quick.
+It's a buggy function that we partially fixed last lecture.
 Given a particular
 user input, it's intended to return what a chatbot would say.

 There are four commands -- `hello`, `add`, `divide`, and `say`, and they should